Sep 17, 2021

 Don’t confuse customers with tricky website navigation.
 Make sure to create a navigation bar that is easy to understand for a great browsing experience.

 Make your CTA buttons visible and easy to click on the product page.
 Remember that it’s also possible to split-test your CTA button to see which layout and a copy will have a higher conversion rate.

 There are three aspects of user experience design that you should address:

-As customers cannot test your product, it’s essential that you provide a detailed description of how it would feel or look in reality.
+As customers cannot test your product, you must provide a detailed description of how it would feel or look in reality.
 You can do so by crafting copy that appeals to their senses.

-This descriptive writing practice is particularly useful for selling food and beverage products.
+This descriptive writing practice is beneficial for selling food and beverage products.

-Price is one of the most important piece of information that visitors want to know when they look at products.
+Price is one of the most important pieces of information that visitors want to know when they look at products.
 Good placement and transparent numbers are key for high conversion rates.

 Audio Technica displays the price directly under the product name, where it’s easy to spot.
 Adding a CTA button below the pricing is a nice touch as it encourages purchases from the get-go.